lzinzun/OneVault/README.md

 - User is able to delete an account

 ## Future Stories
-- Create Secret Key for AES Encryption
+- Create Secret Key for AES Encryption using different salting/hashing levels
 - Enable CBC mode instead of ECB
 - Editing added accounts
 - UI Upgrades for all (3) remaining Activities except Login/Register